 Any person who suffers an injury as a result of an accident that occurs off the school site whilst on duty should also report in accordance with the aforementioned procedure.
 In addition, accidents occurring on a third party's site should be reported in accordance with the arrangements applying at that site.
-Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) will also be informed of any serious accidents as per their protocol.
+Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) will also be informed of any serious accidents as per their protocol via the Deputy Head Well-being, Personal Conduct & Compliance or Principal if not available.